hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlang.md

 ### Escaping escapes

-After 0.6.4, you can escape any `\` that would have been used to escape other characters.
+Since 0.6.4, you can escape any `\` that would have been used to escape other characters.

 For example:
 If you want to have a `\` before a real expression